MIMO Channel Estimation using Score-Based Generative Models: Abstract

 \section{Abstract}

-Channel estimation is a critical task in multiple-input multiple-output digital communications that has effects on end-to-end system performance.
-In this work, we introduce a novel approach for channel estimation using \textit{deep score-based generative models}.
-These models are trained to estimate the gradient of the log-prior distribution, and can be used to iteratively refine estimates, given observed measurements of a signal.
-We introduce a framework for training score-based generative models for wireless channels, as well as performing channel estimation using \textit{posterior sampling} at test time.
-We derive theoretical robustness guarantees of channel estimation with posterior sampling in single-input single-output scenarios, and show that the observations regarding estimation performance are verified experimentally in MIMO channels.
-Our results in simulated clustered delay line channels show competitive in-distribution performance without error floors in the high signal-to-noise ratio regime, and robust out-of-distribution performance, outperforming competing deep learning methods by up to $5$ dB in end-to-end communication performance, while the complexity analysis reveals how model architecture can efficiently trade performance for estimation latency.
+Channel estimation is a critical task in multiple-input multiple-output (MIMO) digital communications that substantially effects end-to-end system performance.
+In this work, we introduce a novel approach for channel estimation using deep score-based generative models.
+A model is trained to estimate the gradient of the logarithm of a distribution and is used to iteratively refine estimates given measurements of a signal.
+We introduce a framework for training score-based generative models for wireless MIMO channels and performing channel estimation based on posterior sampling at test time.
+We derive theoretical robustness guarantees for channel estimation with posterior sampling in single-input single-output scenarios, and experimentally verify performance in the MIMO setting.
+Our results in simulated channels show competitive in-distribution performance, and robust out-of-distribution performance, with gains of up to $5$ dB in end-to-end coded communication performance compared to supervised deep learning methods.
+Simulations on the number of pilots show that high fidelity channel estimation with $25$\% pilot density is possible for MIMO channel sizes of up to $64 \times 256$.
+Complexity analysis reveals that model size can efficiently trade performance for estimation latency, and that the proposed approach is competitive with compressed sensing in terms of floating-point operation (FLOP) count.